fxlin/p2-concurrency/docs/vtune.md

 Mac users: try vtune_profiler_2020_update2.dmg first; if it crahes on your Mac, try m_oneapi_vtune_p_2022.2.0.172.dmg which reportedly works on > Monterey 12.3.

+Windows users: if you have issues installing the package, try the compatibility mode (right click the .exe -> Troubleshoot compatibility)

 If none of the method works, Mac users may use the remote [Windows](https://www.cs.virginia.edu/wiki/doku.php?id=windows_server) provided by the CS IT.
 Or they may run the VTune viewer from the command line on granger1/2.
 Limitations apply.
 See [here](vtune-cmd.md).